xoriors/claude-agent/README.md

 - A more complex example with a flow that requires several API calls
 - Generate code for the above flows

+## Use docker compose

+Get [docker-compose.yml](docker/docker-compose.yml) and save it in a folder where you'll run the next commands.

 ## Start the container (only one time)

 ```zsh